×

 We asked people if there is a lot of crime.
 They answered:

 "Crime in England is a major problem, with illegal activities ranging from theft and fraud to drug-related offences.
 The number of offences reported in England and Wales has increased in recent years, as has the severity of the punishments handed down for those found guilty.
-Despite the increasing cases of crime, police officers have worked hard to reduce levels of crime and are supported by neighbourhood policing teams and neighbourhood watch initiatives," remarked one expat living in UK.
+Despite the increasing cases of crime, police officers have worked hard to reduce levels of crime and are supported by neighbourhood policing teams and neighbourhood watch initiatives," explained one expat living in UK.

 Is there a lot of diversity?
 Are people in England accepting of differences?

 "Religious and racial differences are freely accepted.
-The dividing lines might run along educational/economic lines more," wrote a member in Leeds.
+The dividing lines might run along educational/economic lines more," remarked one expat living in Leeds, UK.

 What are the schools in England like?